department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - presumptive disability: Use "health problem" and reference when needed for clarity.
 Example: " a health problem (called presumptive disability) that we've concluded is likely caused by... "

-- Prisoner of War: Capitalized to match the 10-10EZ. **[@Working Group, Editorial - The [DOD military dictionary does NOT capitalize this term](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
+- Prisoner of War: Capitalized to match the 10-10EZ. **[ [DOD military dictionary does NOT capitalize this term](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
 Therefore, I recommend using the same standard American English lowercase, _except_ when it is part of a proper noun such as the name of a form or law, like the "Geneva Convention Relative to the Treatment of Prisoners of War."]**

 - Project 112/SHAD